harshilpradhan59/Video-Segmentation-Transcript-Summarization/README.md

-# 📚 Abstractive Summarization of Educational Video Transcripts Using Transformer Models
+# 📚 Educational Video Transcript Summarization with Transformers

 _A project by Harshil Pradhan_